merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 I am trying to collect all ideas/hacks I used to build software using pkgsrc on Solaris 10 SPARC.
 The process is in progress.
 I am happy to get comments, ideas and exchange the experience: **mercurius(@)elming.org**

 This page will be updated when I get new results.
+[The packages are here](http://lizaurus.com/solaris10/pkgsrc-solaris10).

  * [TL;DR](#tldr)
  * [Why Solaris 10?](#why-solaris-10)